netxms/netxms-doc/admin/event-processing.rst

 alarm represents something that needs attention of network administrators or network control center operators, for example low free disk space on a server.

 All alarm events are logged to alarm log.
-A number of days the server keeps an alarm history can be configured by "AlarmHistoryRetentionTime" server configuration parameter.
-Alarm log can be viewied in "Alarm Log View"(Alt+F8).
+The number of days the server keeps an alarm history can be configured by "AlarmHistoryRetentionTime" server configuration parameter.
+Alarm log can be viewed in "Alarm Log View"(Alt+F8).
 This view give option to query in alarm log required information.

 Every alarm has the following attributes: